Global Classical Solutions to 3D Compressible Navier-Stokes System with Vacuum in Bounded Domains under Non-Slip Boundary Conditions: Introduction and the main result

-There is huge number of literature about the classical solvability for multidimensional compressible Navier-Stokes system with constant viscosity coefficients.
-The history of the area may trace back to Nash \cite{Na} and Serrin \cite{se1}, who established the local existence and uniqueness of classical solutions respectively provided the density is strictly away from vacuum.
-An intensive treatment of compressible Navier-Stokes equations started with pioneering papers by Itaya \cite{nit1}, Matsumura-Nishida \cite{M1}, Kazhikhov-Solonnikov \cite{Kaz2}, and Hoff \cite{Hof2} on the local theory for nonstationary problems, and by Beir\~{a}o da Veiga \cite{hbdv1,hbdv2}, Padula \cite{MPa1}, and Novotn\'{y}-Padula \cite{AM1,AM2} on the theory of stationary problems for small data.
-Hoff \cite{H3, Hof2, Ho3, HS1} then studied the problem with discontinuous initial data, and introduced a new type of a priori estimates on the material derivative $\dot{u}$.
-For the existence of solutions for arbitrary data, the major breakthrough was due to Lions \cite{L1}, where he obtained the global weak solution defined as solutions with finite energy, when the exponent $\gamma\ge\frac{9}{5}$ in dimension 3, which was further released to the critical case $\gamma>\frac{3}{2}$ by Feireisl et al \cite{fe1}.
-The main restriction on initial data is that the initial energy is finite, so that the density vanishes at far fields or even has compact support.
-However, the uniqueness of the solution remains open.
-Recently, Huang-Li-Xin \cite{hlx1} and Li-Xin \cite{jx01} established the global existence and uniqueness of classical solutions, merely assumed the initial energy small enough, where large oscillations were available.
-Moreover, in their results \cite{hlx1,jx01}, the density ia allowed to vanish and even has compact support.
-More recently, for the Navier-slip boundary conditions in general bounded domains, Cai-Li \cite{caili01} obtain the global existence and exponential growth of classical solutions with vacuum provided that the initial energy is suitably small.
+There is huge number of literature about the well-posedness for the multidimensional compressible Navier-Stokes systems with constant viscosity coefficients.
+The history of the area may trace back to Nash \cite{Na} and Serrin \cite{se1}, who established the local existence and uniqueness of classical solutions away from vacuum respectively.
+An intensive treatment of the compressible Navier-Stokes equations started with the pioneering papers by Kanel \cite{KAN}, Itaya \cite{nit1}, and Kazhikhov-Solonnikov \cite{Kaz2}.
+Matsumura-Nishida \cite{M1} first obtained the global existence of the 3D global smooth solutions, with properly small (in $H^3$-norm) initial values.
+Then Hoff \cite{H3, Hof2} studied the problem with the discontinuous initial data, by introducing a new type of a priori estimates based on the material derivatives $\dot{u}$.
+The major breakthrough in the framework of weak solutions is due to Lions \cite{L1}, where he obtained the global existence of weak solutions, merely under the condition of finite initial energy.
+For technical reasons, the method in \cite{L1} requires $\gamma\geq 9/5$ in dimension 3, while such index is further released to the critical case $\gamma>3/2$ by Feireisl-Novotn\'{y}-Petzeltov\'{a} \cite{fe1}.
+Recently, Huang-Li-Xin \cite{hlx1} and Li-Xin \cite{jx01} established the global well-posedness of classical solutions with the small initial energy, where large oscillations and vacuum are available.
+Bresch-Jabin \cite{BJ} obtained the weak solutions to the compressible system with the anisotropic viscous stress tensor and non-monotonic pressure law.
+Merle-Rapha\"{e}l-Rodnianski-Szeftel \cite{MRRS} studied the implosion of the compressible flow with smooth initial values and investigated the formation of singularity in the finite time.

-For the system \eqref{11} with no-slip condition posed on the boundary of a bounded domain in $\r^3$, the local classical solutions were obtained by Tani \cite{TA1} with $\inf\limits_{\Omega }\rho_0>0$.
-When the initial vacuum is allowed, the local well-posedness and blow-up criterion for strong solutions were also established in a series of papers, and we refer the reader to \cite{Na, se1, M1, MN2, S2, K1, K3, K2} and references therein.